dragonfire2314/Simple-Chat-Server/README.md

 ASSUMPTIONS

-It is assumed that the server is running before a client operation is started.
-Otherwise, nothing will happen, and the screen will display nothing.
-It is also assumed that there will not be multiple client operations running on one machine.
+It is assumed that the server will be run before a client operation is started.
+Otherwise, you will get an error stating: Error at connect:: Connection refused.

 DEVELOPMENT PROCESS